David Balfe

-David Balfe (born 1958) is an English musician and record company executive, most notable for playing keyboards with the Teardrop Explodes, founding the Zoo and Food independent record labels, signing Blur and for being the subject of their first number one hit, "Country House".
+David Iain William Miguel Balfe (born 2 October 1958) is an English musician and record company executive, most notable for playing keyboards with the Teardrop Explodes, founding the Zoo and Food independent record labels, signing Blur, and for being the subject of their first number one hit, "Country House".

 Biography

-David Balfe grew up in Merseyside, where he played with several Liverpool bands in the late 1970s that emerged from the city's legendary Eric's club scene, including Radio Blank, Big in Japan, Dalek I Love You, the Teardrop Explodes and Lori & the Chameleons.
-He also played keyboards on and co-produced the first Echo & the Bunnymen and Teardrop Explodes albums, as well as managing both bands with Bill Drummond for the years from their inception to early success.
+David Balfe grew up in Merseyside, where he played with several Liverpool bands in the late 1970s that emerged from the city's legendary Eric's club scene, including Radio Blank, Big in Japan, Dalek I Love You, the Teardrop Explodes and Lori and the Chameleons.
+He also played keyboards on and co-produced the first Echo & the Bunnymen and the Teardrop Explodes albums, as well as managing both bands with Bill Drummond for the years from their inception to early success.

 Zoo records

 Balfe and Drummond, having met while playing together in Big in Japan, founded the Zoo record label in 1978 to release Big in Japan's posthumous EP From Y to Z and Never Again.
 The label went on to sign and release the early work of the Teardrop Explodes and Echo & the Bunnymen.

 Balfe and Drummond produced both bands early recordings and first albums, working under the name the Chameleons.
 They also released their own music, singles "Touch" and "The Lonely Spy" – credited to Lori and the Chameleons – on the Zoo label, later licensing them to Sire/Korova.

 Although they released a few other artists, the Teardrop Explodes and Echo & the Bunnymen grew to take up most of their time.
 Eventually, due to lack of finance, they signed both bands to major London record companies and continued to manage them, while letting the label fade into inactivity.

 Balfe and Drummond's publishing company, Zoo Music, signed many of the above and below artists, as well as multi-million selling acts the Proclaimers in 1987 and Drummond's later band the KLF.